EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation

-We then apply our dimensionality reduction approach to construct the landscape for an 8D cell cycle model~\cite{Wang10}, which contains both a limit cycle and a stable equilibrium point, and we take CycB and Cdc20 as the reduced variables following \cite{Wang10}.
-As shown in Fig.~\ref{fig:8d}, we can find that the profile of the reduced potential and the force strength agree well with the density of projected samples.
-Moreover, we can get some important insights from Fig.~\ref{fig:8d}(B) on the projection of the high-dimensional dynamics to two dimensions.
+Subsequently, we apply our dimensionality reduction approach to construct the landscape for an 8D cell cycle model \cite{Wang10}, which contains both a limit cycle and a stable equilibrium point.
+In this case, we consider CycB (a cyclin B protein) and Cdc20 (an exit protein) as the reduced variables following \cite{Wang10}.
+As shown in Fig.~\ref{fig:dr}a and b, we can find that both the profile of the reduced potential and the force strength agree well with the density of projected samples.
+Moreover, we gain some important insights from Fig.~\ref{fig:dr}b on the projection of the high-dimensional dynamics to two dimensions.
 One particular feature is that the limit cycle induced by the projected force $\widetilde{\bs{G}}(\bs{x};\theta^*)$ (outer red circle) slightly differs from the limit cycle directly projected from high dimensions (yellow circle), and the difference is either minor or moderate depending on whether the sample density near the limit circle is high or low.
-This is natural in the reduction when $D>0$, since the distribution $\pi(\bs{y}|\bs{z})$ involved in computing $\widetilde{\bs{G}}(\bs{x};\theta^*)$ is not a Dirac distribution, which is essentially involved in directly projecting the limit cycle, and the difference will disappear as $D\rightarrow 0$.
+This is natural in the reduction when $D>0$, since the distribution $\pi(\bs{y}|\bs{z})$ involved in computing $\widetilde{\bs{G}}(\bs{x};\theta^*)$ is not a Dirac $\delta$-distribution, but a diffusive distribution with varying widths along the limit cycle, and the difference will disappear as $D\rightarrow 0$.
 Another feature is that we unexpectedly get an additional stable limit cycle (inner red circle) and a stable point (red dot in the center) emerging inside the outer limit cycle.